fkyprianou/deved-platform/content/blog/en/using-vonage-with-mongodb-atlas-part-2.md

 If you already have an authentication step in your application, adding Vonage Verify is only a few additional lines of code.
 For our Vue.js app it meant one additional call to our backend and a new form, and on the server-side we just needed to make the API call to send the code, and then a new route to verify the code.
 Since Vonage handles all the heavy lifting of generating, sending, and checking the code, the impact in our codebase is minimal.
 The flexibilty of MongoDB's document-based storage meant we did not need to run any database migrations and could quickly write the code to insert a new user and do the lookups.

 Now that our users can log in, they should order some food!

-We will look at using MongoDB to store the order and the Vonage SMS API to send an order confirmation.
-We will also get a peek at using the Vonage Meetings API to quickly add video to our application for customer service resolutions.
+In the next section, We will look at using MongoDB to store the order and the Vonage SMS API to send an order confirmation.
+We will also get a peek at using the Vonage Meetings API to quickly add video conferencing to our application for customer service resolutions.

 * [Part 1 - What is MongoDB Atlas?]()
 * Part 2 - Using Vonage Verify with Logins